 The Governor's School is a secondary gifted program for students who are eligible and interested in science and mathematics for the school systems served by SWVGS.
 We provide an accelerated and enriched curriculum for gifted and high ability students.
 The program allows participants to be part of a regional community of learners of similar academic aptitude.
 The Governor's School is included as part of the local plans for the gifted as a curriculum program for high school students.

-The Pulaski County Public School system serves as the fiscal agent for the Governor's School, with Superintendent Dr. Thomas Brewster as fiscal agent.
+The Pulaski County Public School system serves as the fiscal agent for the Governor's School, with Superintendent Dr. Kevin Siers as fiscal agent.
 Superintendent Dr. Terry Arbogast from Giles County Public Schools currently serves as the Superintendent-in-Charge.
-The Governor's school is led by the Director, Rebecca Phillips, who also teaches College Biology and Science and Technology Seminar and Project Courses and the Assistant Director, Sherry Pugh, who teaches Mathematics and Science and Technology Seminar and Project Courses.
+The Governor's school is led by the Director, Rebecca Phillips, who also teaches Biology Courses and Science and Technology Seminar and Project Courses and the Assistant Director, Sherry Pugh, who teaches Mathematics Courses and Science and Technology Seminar and Project Courses.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.